mxazfar/6502-Computer/README.md

 # 6502-Computer
 Documentation of the design and development of a 6502 MPU-based computer.

+Please find the documentation for this project on the Wiki tab.

 This computer is very heavily inspired by Ben Eater's series of videos on the [6502 microprocessor](https://www.youtube.com/user/eaterbc).

 # Inspiration